UKHomeOffice/pttg-ip-audit/README.md

 # pttg-ip-audit
-Audit service for income proving things to government
+Audit service for Proving Things To Government (PTTG) projects